ZupIT/beagle-docs/content/en/ios/customization/custom-actions/custom-action.md

 **Topics covered:**
 - What is an action?
 - How to create a custom action
-- How to Register an Action.
+- How to Register an Action
 - How to use an action?

 **Requirements:**